-Dr. PiLing Fan is an associate principal in the Labor & Employment Practice of CRA, specializing in statistical analyses of hiring, pay, promotions, and turnover using large-scale complex data sets.
+Dr. PiLing Fan is an associate principal in the Labor & Employment Practice of CRA, specializing in labor economics and econometrics.

 She oversees large-scale database development, calculates economic damages in individual and class action suits in both labor discrimination and wage and hour cases, and assists in preparing reports submitted to courts.
 Dr. Fan analyzes various payroll and time clock data from clients in a wide range of industries to assure compliance with state and federal agencies.
 She assesses the liability and calculates damages/penalties for misclassification, overtime claims, regular rate of pay, missed meals and rest periods, lost vacation days, failure to pay prevailing wages, rounding and off-the-clock work.